 Science on Screen is a project of the Coolidge Corner Theater and is supported by the Alfred P. Sloan Foundation.

-February 25 at 7:00 p.m.: In conjunction with our Kubrick Retrospective, we will be showing 2001: A SPACE ODYSSEY.
-After the show will be a discussion with paleo-artist John Gurche, whose work has appeared on the covers of National Geographic, Discover and Natural History Magazines and in the Smithsonian, the Field Museum, and the American Museum of Natural History, among others.
+February 25, 2013: In conjunction with our Kubrick Retrospective, we showed 2001: A SPACE ODYSSEY.
+After the show, there was a discussion with paleo-artist John Gurche, whose work has appeared on the covers of National Geographic, Discover and Natural History Magazines and in the Smithsonian, the Field Museum, and the American Museum of Natural History, among others.

 December 4, 2013: CHILDREN OF MEN with Willem Roosenburg, Evolutionary Ecologist and Population Biologist at Ohio University.